npalex/Lid-driven-cavity-FENE-P/README.md

 ![Fene-P_vary_L2](https://github.com/user-attachments/assets/fc54c1de-52ff-4131-95e5-bf193920e8a6)

 The KE and PE transients above indicate that the simulation reached steady-state for $L^2 = 5$ and $25$.

+## **Discussion**:
+&emsp; The videos above indicate a Newtonian response at early times, with a centrally located primary vortex, followed by viscoelastic relaxation that drives the primary vortex to migrate upstream toward the upper left corner of the cavity.
+The finite extensibility constraint appears to reduce this effect.
+Using the FENE-P model equation an effective viscoelastic relaxation time can be defined according to : $\lambda_{eff} = \lambda(1-\frac{3}{L^2})$, indicating this parameter is reduced with decreasing $L$.

 ## **References**: